-- Applicants of 65 years or more require full medical examination and statement of fitness to work to engage in the consultancy. - The candidate has to be an independent consultant (If the candidate is engaged with any organization, the organization employing the candidate will be issued with a Reimbursable Loan Agreement (RLA) to release the employee for the consultancy with UNDP.) - Due to sheer number of applicants, the procurement unit will contact only competitively selected consultant.
+- Applicants of 65 years or more require full medical examination. - A statement of good health certificate with a copy of medical insurance are required to work to engage in the consultancy. - The candidate has to be an independent consultant (If the candidate is engaged with any organization, the organization employing the candidate will be issued with a Reimbursable Loan Agreement (RLA) to release the employee for the consultancy with UNDP.) - Due to sheer number of applicants, the procurement unit will contact only competitively selected consultant.